ITensor/website/docs/julia/formulas/measure_mps/main.md

 # Measure Local Properties of an MPS

 For matrix product states (MPS) representing the wavefunction of a quantum system, a common task is to measure expected values of local observables acting on each site or physical degree of freedom.
+This might be done, for example, after a DMRG calculation or at each step of a time-evolution code.
 To see how to do this in ITensor, let's start from the following example of measuring the `"Sz"` operator for each site of an MPS `psi`:

     for j=1:length(psi)
       orthogonalize!(psi,j)